jknvlvxs/soundtrack-games/README.md

 ## Cleaning Up HTML Files Without Soundtrack Links

-In the `2.
-Generating data/` directory, you need to clean up `.html` files that do not contain soundtrack links by running:
+Now, we need to clean up `.html` files that do not contain soundtrack links by running:
 > python cleaning.py

 ## Generating `data.json`

+In the `2.
+Generating data/` directory, we will run script that organizes the collected data into a file.

-To organize the data, run a script to create a `.json` file that merges all collected links and games.
+To organize the data, there's a script to create a `.json` file that merges all collected links and games.
 Run:
 > python generate.py

 This will generate the `data.json` file, which includes information such as: